backube/volsync/mover-restic/restic/doc/050_restore.rst

 hard links from a fuse mount should be done by a program that preserves hard links.
 A program that does so is ``rsync``, used with the option --hard-links.

+.. note:: ``restic mount`` is mostly useful if you want to restore just a few files out of a snapshot, or to check which files are contained in a snapshot.
+   To restore many files or a whole snapshot, ``restic restore`` is the best alternative, often it is *significantly* faster.

 Printing files to stdout
 ========================